 Are you a minister or chaplain, an activist or congregational pastor?
 Whatever your role in ministry, you are now living and working in an unprecedented worldwide season of the coronavirus pandemic.
-To bring pastoral leadership and care to your situation,…Read More
+And we want to support you as you bring…Read More

 Prayers for #Ferguson – Tuesday Yesterday I posted a sweet message about my child’s back-to-school day.
 Today I’m posting a prayer for the children of #Ferguson who were scheduled to begin classes today, August 19, 2014.
 Schools will remain closed this…Read More